cosmos/sdk-tutorials/academy/my-own-chain/cosmwasm.md

 The actor model is a design pattern for reliable, distributed systems.
 It is the pattern underlying CosmWasm smart contracts.

-The actor has access to the internal state and actors can only message each other through a so-called dispatcher, which maintains the state and maps addresses to code and storage.
+Each actor has access to its own internal state, and can only message other actors through a so-called dispatcher, which maintains the state and maps addresses to code and storage.

 Want to read more on the actor model?
 Check out [the CosmWasm documentation on the Actor Model for Contract Calls](https://docs.cosmwasm.com/docs/0.16/architecture/actor).